microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyConnector.md

 This example demonstrates how to move a Connector to a different Connector Group.

-- `Id` parameter specifies the connector ID.
+- `-Id` parameter specifies the connector ID.
-- `ConnectorGroupId` parameter specifies the application proxy connector group ID.
+- `-ConnectorGroupId` parameter specifies the application proxy connector group ID.

 ## Parameters

 ### -Id

 The ID of the Connector being moved.
-You can find this value using the `Get-EntraBetaApplicationProxyConnector` command.
+Use the `Get-EntraBetaApplicationProxyConnectorGroup` command to find the Connector Group ID.

 ```yaml
 Type: System.String